 Future sales of a substantial number of our common shares, or the perception that such sales will occur, could cause a decline in the market price of our common shares.
-Following the completion of this offering and based on the midpoint of the price range stated on the front cover of this prospectus, we will have 31,716,631 common shares outstanding.
+Following the completion of this offering, we will have 31,716,631 common shares outstanding.
 This includes the common shares sold in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
 Approximately 87% of the common shares outstanding after this offering is expected to be held by existing shareholders.
 Our CEO, board members and officers will be subject to the lock-up agreements described in the "Shares Available for Future Sale" section of this prospectus.
 If, after the end of such lock-up agreements, these shareholders sell substantial amounts of common shares in the public market, or the market perceives that such sales may occur, the market price of our common shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.